kwyntes/ded/README.md

 <br/>

-### IMPORTANT NOTE
+### ~~IMPORTANT NOTE~~

-This _will_ crash on launch (that is, on Windows at least).
+~~This _will_ crash on launch (that is, on Windows at least).
 Sometimes a little.
 Sometimes a lot.
 But eventually it will open.
 The issue is apparently caused by the shaders randomly failing to compile, so it's probably caused by _some_ kind of memory issue, but I have no idea what.
-I didn't write that part of the software anyway and the guy who did uses Linux, so there's a chance it's a platform-dependent issue as well.
+I didn't write that part of the software anyway and the guy who did uses Linux, so there's a chance it's a platform-dependent issue as well.~~

+UPDATE ONE DAY LATER: Should be fixed now!

 <br/>